Poyen-Chen/Knowunity_project/README.md

 **Step 2: Generate the Main Video**

 This command runs the core pipeline on Modal, using an H100 GPU to generate the talking head video.
-It uses your processed data as input[1].
+It uses your processed data as input.

 Example:
 python src/run_modal.py